ASF Strategy should isolate timed-out or NACK'd interests into separate namespaces

 I'm not sure if failures at

 /ndn/edu/memphis should cause selection changes for the

 nmgordon sub-prefix, or if it should be considered separately.
 The main issues I see with something like this are that the strategy begins to subsume the function of the FIB, where it would need to keep a detailed and complex set of relationships for each FIB entry, maintaining a sort of "meta-FIB".

-#2 Updated by Nicholas Gordon almost 2 years ago
+Updated by Nicholas Gordon over 2 years ago

 Additionally, I should note that it seems clear to me that if a topology has a generally high degree, failures of this sort are less damaging, because in most cases the performance along alternate routes will be similar, but slightly worse.
 However, the concerned nodes on the testbed have comparatively low degree, and the difference in costs for those nexthops is very high, as some cross the Pacific Ocean.
 Possibly a strategy should be configured with a "preference" to use seemingly-unreliable links, because the alternatives are very-high latency.

 I understand that the SRTT mechanism is supposed to fill this role, but it evidently needs some kind of tuning.

 Updated by John DeHart over 2 years ago